mlflow/mlflow/.github/ISSUE_TEMPLATE/installation_issue_template.md

 Thank you for submitting an issue.
 Please refer to our [issue policy](https://www.github.com/mlflow/mlflow/blob/master/ISSUE_POLICY.md) for information on what types of issues we address.

-Please fill in this template and do not delete it unless you are sure your issue is outside its scope.
+**Please fill in this installation issue template to ensure a timely and thorough response.**

 ### System information
 - **OS Platform and Distribution (e.g., Linux Ubuntu 16.04)**: